Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Character-Rules/Feats/Feats-per-Level.md

 | 10    | 4 Adventurer, 3 Champion, and 3 Epic                                     |
 ^13A-Player-Feats-Level

->[!info] Since humans start with an additional feat at 1st level, add one to the number of adventurer feats humans possess all the way up the chart.
+>[!info] Since humans start with an additional feat at 1st level, add one to the number of adventurer [[Compendium/13A/Character-Rules/Feats/Feats|feats]] humans possess all the way up the chart.

 Most of the feats in the game are attached to specific class talents, attacks, and spells.